#1 Guide to Freight Broker Training in 2024

 Freight Broker Operations

-- The difference between commonly used trailer types like dry van, refrigerated, flatbeds, step-decks, etc.
+- The difference between commonly used trailer types like dry van, refrigerated, flatbeds, step-decks just to name a few.

 - How to post loads and find trucks with load boards